-- 1. Install the Rack PDU using the Rack Power Distribution Unit Installation Instructions that were shipped with your Rack PDU.
+1. Install the Rack PDU using the Rack Power Distribution Unit Installation Instructions that were shipped with your Rack PDU.

 - 2. Apply power and connect to your network.
 Follow the directions in the Rack Power Distribution Unit Installation Instructions.

 - 3. Establish network settings

-- 4. Begin using the Rack PDU by way of one of the following:
+- 4. Begin using the Rack PDU by way of one of the following sections found in this manual:

-- "Web User Interface" on page 99
+- Web User Interface

-- "Command Line Interface" on page 26
+- Command Line Interface

-- "Rack PDU Front Panel" on page 17
+- Rack PDU Display Panel